Floating Floor Surfaces

 Credits: 1 AIA LU/HSW

-This CEU is registered with the Interior Design Continuing Education Council (IDCEC) for continuing education credits (0.1 CEU value).
+This CEU is registered with the Interior Design Continuing Education Council (IDCEC) for 0.1 CE hour.
 Credit is accepted by the ASID, IIDA, and IDC.

 According to the Resilient Floor Covering Institute, resilient flooring is second only to carpet in floor covering sales in North America.
 Vinyl tile and plank in particular are a popular choice in almost any application because it is durable, easy to maintain, and available in many different colors and patterns.
 Installation processes have continued to change and evolve in recent years with the emergence of flooring that does not require adhesive to stay in place.
 Such adhesive free installations have been available for some time in the form of sheet vinyl flooring, but now, the same is also true for vinyl tile and plank.
 In this case, instead of relying on the interlocking mechanism for this piece, some manufacturers offer either a tape or glue solution that allows the piece to fit in place yet remain a floating floor.